wildfly/quickstart/ejb-security-interceptors/README.md

 Note on EJB client interceptors
 -----------------------

 ${product.name} allows client side interceptors for EJB invocations.
 Such interceptors are expected to implement the `org.jboss.ejb.client.EJBClientInterceptor` interface.
-User applications can then plug in such interceptors in the `EJBClientContext` either programatically or through the ServiceLoader mechanism.

-- The programmatic way involves calling the `org.jboss.ejb.client.EJBClientContext.registerInterceptor(int order, EJBClientInterceptor interceptor)` API and passing the `order` and the `interceptor` instance.
-The `order` is used to decide where exactly in the client interceptor chain, this `interceptor` is going to be placed.
+Interceptors can be established in many ways, including the following:

+- Using the `@ClientInterceptors` annotation, which exists in the `org.jboss.ejb.client.annotations` package of the EJB client API.
+The annotation accepts a list of classes which implement the `EJBClientInterceptor` interface and each have a public, no-argument constructor, operating in much the same way as its server-side counterpart `@Interceptors` annotation in the standard `javax.interceptor` package.
+The classes themselves may optionally be annotated with the `@ClientInterceptorPriority` annotation, which assigns a numerical priority used in sorting the interceptors for invocation.
+The constant integer values on that annotation type represent standard values; if no priority is given, then the value of `APPLICATION` is chosen.
+- Establishing a list of interceptors in the `wildfly-client.xml` configuration file, which applies to standalone applications.
-- The ServiceLoader mechanism is an alternate approach which involves creating a `META-INF/services/org.jboss.ejb.client.EJBClientInterceptor` file and placing/packaging it in the classpath of the client application.
+- Using the `ServiceLoader`-based mechanism, which is an alternate approach which involves creating a `META-INF/services/org.jboss.ejb.client.EJBClientInterceptor` file and placing/packaging it in the classpath of the client application.
 The rules for such a file are dictated by the [Java ServiceLoader Mechanism](http://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
-This file is expected to contain in each separate line the fully qualified class name of the EJB client interceptor implementation, which is expected to be available in the classpath.
-EJB client interceptors added via the ServiceLoader mechanism are added to the end of the client interceptor chain, in the order they were found in the classpath.
+This file is expected to contain on each separate line the fully qualified class name of the EJB client interceptor implementation, which is expected to be available in the classpath.
+EJB client interceptors follow the same ordering rules as annotated or configured interceptors.

-This quickstart uses the ServiceLoader mechanism for registering the EJB client interceptor and places the `META-INF/services/org.jboss.ejb.client.EJBClientInterceptor` in the classpath, with the following content:

-        # EJB client interceptor(s) that will be added to the end of the interceptor chain during an invocation
-        # on EJB.
-If these interceptors are to be added at a specific position, other than last, then use the
-        # programmatic API in the application to register it explicitly to the EJBClientContext

-        org.jboss.as.quickstarts.ejb_security_interceptors.ClientSecurityInterceptor
+This quickstart uses the annotation-based approach.

+### Ordering

+Interceptors are ordered according to their assigned priority, which is `APPLICATION` if none is given.
+Lower numbers come earlier, and higher numbers come later.
+If more than one interceptor have the same priority, they are considered in the following order:

+- Method-level annotated interceptors
+- Class-level annotated interceptors
+- Configuration-declared method interceptors
+- Configuration-declared class interceptors
+- Configuration-declared global interceptors
+- `ServiceLoader`-based interceptors from the class path
+- System-installed JBoss interceptors

+If after these rules apply, more than one interceptor are still of equal priority, then they are applied in declaration or encounter order.

 System requirements
 -------------------